AdarshZolekar/Text-Editing-Application/README.md

 ## Text Editing Application

-This repo contains a simple stack data structure project implementing an undo/redo text editor and a CLI in Python.
+This repo contains a simple project of stack data structure implementing an undo/redo text editor and a CLI in Python.

 ---